 Channels in BlueConic are unique websites, interactions, applications, or accounts where the real-time, online conversations between you and your customers take place.
 Channels are a key concept in BlueConic and allow users to define where visitor streams should be monitored.
 When setting up listeners for data collection in BlueConic, you can specify which channels you want to monitor for data collection.
 You can also set up dialogues with online visitors for each of your channels.

 Dialogues in BlueConic are online conversations with a customer or visitor to your website, mobile app, or other channel.
 Based on a visitor's profile or behavior, you can trigger dialogues that directly start a conversation with your customers.
-They range from forms and popup windows to overlays, toasters, notification bars, and many more.
+They range from forms and pop-up windows to overlays, toasters, notification bars, and many more.

 The term first-party data refers to consented customer data (demographic, behavioral, contextual, etc.) for visitors that interact with your channels.
 Examples of first-party data include online or offline data for website visitors, email recipients, social media followers, and in-store shoppers.
 First-party data is the cornerstone of the philosophy and technology at BlueConic.
-To emphasize the importance of first-party data, BlueConic released the First-Party Hostname Console that ensures that web browsers will appropriately recognize your web content, cookies, and the BlueConic script as first party.
+To emphasize the importance of first-party data, BlueConic released the First-Party Hostname Console (FPHC), which ensures that web browsers will appropriately recognize your web content, cookies, and the BlueConic script as first party.

 Hostnames are used in computer networking to assign a label to a device or channel that communicates across the World Wide Web.
-In the platform, the BlueConic First-Party Hostname Console enables you to create a unique, first-party BlueConic hostname for each BlueConic channel.
+In the platform, the BlueConic First-Party Hostname Console (FPHC) enables you to create a unique, first-party BlueConic hostname for each BlueConic channel.
 This ensures that web browsers will appropriately recognize your web content, cookies, and the BlueConic script as first party.

 Lifecycles in BlueConic are defined, step-by-step processes that help you orchestrate customer journeys across channels using your first-party customer data.
 As your customers interact with your organization, your brand, or your channels, they travel on their own individual journeys.
 Marketers can identify key milestones and touchpoints along that road based on unified data available in a profile.
 Lifecycles use stages to sequence each potential interaction across channels, and use BlueConic dialogues and connections to orchestrate integrated, cross-channel marketing programs.